 We all know that hormonal balance is vital to a healthy menstrual cycle, including proper timing of ovulation.
 Sleep affects key fertility hormones including estrogen, progesterone, luteinizing hormone (LH), and follicle stimulating hormone (FSH).
 There is one specific hormone that is a vital link between fertility and sleep though, that hormone is leptin.
 Regular sleep is required to produce proper amounts of Leptin.
 Leptin affects ovulation, so disrupted release of leptin may cause irregular menstrual cycles.

 Your Body Needs Sleep – But Why?

-During the hours you are sleeping, the body is taking time to repair, detoxify, regulate hormones, correct chemical imbalances, adjust blood sugar levels, store and manage memories, plus more.
+During the hours you are sleeping, the body is taking time to repair, detoxify, regulate hormones, correct chemical imbalances, adjust blood sugar levels, store and manage memories, and more.

-In order for your body to do this each night your brain must pass through four levels of sleep cycles known as rapid eye movement (REM).
+In order for your body to do this each night, your brain must pass through four levels NREM, or Non-REM sleep, and enter the rapid eye movement stage known as REM sleep.
 The second and third level are the most important because that is when the body is in its most restful and restorative state.
-If the body does not spend enough time in REM sleep each night, this may lead to hormonal disruption, delayed ovulation and irregular or absent menstrual cycles.
+If the body does not spend enough time in REM sleep each night, this may lead to hormonal disruption, delayed ovulation, and irregular or absent menstrual cycles.

 Trying To Conceive May Be Difficult For Night Shift Workers